+Medical Necessity

-Medically Necessary Medicaid reimburses services that do not duplicate another provider's service and are determined to be medically necessary for the treatment of a specific documented medical disorder, disease, or impairment.
-Rule 59G-1.010 (166), Florida Administrative Code (F.A.C.) defines " medically necessary " or "medical necessity" as follows: "[T]he medical or allied care, goods, or services furnished or ordered must: (a) Meet the following conditions: Be necessary to protect life, to prevent significant illness or significant disability, or to alleviate severe pain; Be individualized, specific, and consistent with symptoms or confirmed diagnosis of the illness or injury under treatment, and not in excess of the patient's needs; Be consistent with generally accepted professional medical standards as determined by the Medicaid program, and not experimental or investigational; Be reflective of the level of service that can be safely furnished, and for which no equally effective and more conservative or less costly treatment is available statewide; and Be furnished in a manner not primarily intended for the convenience of the recipient, the recipient's caretaker, or the provider." "(c) The fact that a provider has prescribed, recommended, or approved medical or allied care, goods, or services does not, in itself, make such care, goods or services medically necessary or a medical necessity or a covered service."
-Exceptions to the Limits (Special Services) Process In accordance with federal law, AHCA will pay for such other necessary health care, diagnostic services, treatment, and other measures described in Section 1905(a) (42 USC 1396d(a)) of the Social Security Act to correct or ameliorate defects and physical and mental illnesses and conditions discovered by the screening services, whether or not such services are covered under the state plan.
+Medicaid reimburses services that are determined medically necessary and do not duplicate another provider's service.

+Rule 59G-1.010 (166), Florida Administrative Code (F.A.C.) defines "medically necessary" or "medical necessity" as follows:

+"[T]he medical or allied care, goods, or services furnished or ordered must:

+- (a) Meet the following conditions: - 1.
+Be necessary to protect life, to prevent significant illness or significant disability, or to alleviate severe pain; - 2.
+Be individualized, specific, and consistent with symptoms or confirmed diagnosis of the illness or injury under treatment, and not in excess of the patient's needs; - Be consistent with generally accepted professional medical standards as determined by the Medicaid program, and not experimental or investigational; - Be reflective of the level of service that can be safely furnished, and for which no equally effective and more conservative or less costly treatment is available statewide; and - 5.
+Be furnished in a manner not primarily intended for the convenience of the recipient, the recipient's caretaker, or the provider."

+"(c) The fact that a provider has prescribed, recommended, or approved medical or allied care, goods, or services does not, in itself, make such care, goods or services medically necessary or a medical necessity or a covered service."

+Exceptions to the Limits (Special Services) Process

+In accordance with federal law, AHCA will pay for such other necessary health care, diagnostic services, treatment, and other measures described in Section 1905(a) (42 USC 1396d(a)) of the Social Security Act to correct or ameliorate defects and physical and mental illnesses and conditions discovered by the screening services, whether or not such services are covered under the state plan.

 Services requested for recipients under the age of 21 years in excess of limitations described within this handbook or the associated fee schedule can be approved, if medically necessary, through the prior authorization process described in this handbook.

 The fact that the recipient is under 21 years of age does not eliminate the requirement for prior authorization through the Quality Improvement Organization (QIO).